ThanisornPecth/1234/README.md

 # How to run

 ## Step 1
-import dataset to your Google drive
+import dataset to your Google drive [warning] you must change file path to connect to your google drive

 ## Step 2
 run the code following format